Basins

 Motivation

-For instance, let’s say your pipeline is designed to compute a new feature
+Let’s say your pipeline is designed to compute a new feature

 Definitions

 To clarify the notation, please read these definition of the terms used in dclab in the context of basins.
-They also serve as a complete introduction to the capabilities of basins:
+They also serve as a complete introduction to the capabilities of basins.

 - basin: